This Tiny Michigan Town Is One of America’s Best LGBTQIA+ Destinations

 Eat your way through West Michigan’s farm-to-table offerings

-“Honestly I think this is one of America’s best-kept secrets,” says Kristin Armstrong, the Executive Director of the Saugatuck Center for the Arts.
+“Honestly, I think this is one of America’s best-kept secrets,” says Kristin Armstrong, the executive director of the Saugatuck Center for the Arts.
 Along with the town’s robust arts community, it’s the food scene she raves about.

 Thanks to its location in the middle of Michigan’s fruit belt, Saugatuck’s farm-to-table scene is particularly impressive.
 Pennyroyal is helmed by Executive Chef Melissa Corey, a Chicago transplant with an extensive James Beard pedigree, and a previous champ of Chopped.
-Inventive seasonal cuisine and whole animal butchery is her forte.
+Inventive seasonal cuisine and whole animal butchery are her forte.

 Locals have flocked to Everyday People Cafe for over 40 years.
 “If you come into town and can only eat once, this is where to go,” says Mike Jones.
 For more casual eats, Isabel’s Market + Eatery and the Farmhouse Deli & Pantry both come highly recommended for their house-made baked goods and deli-fresh sandwiches.
 The Southerner is a popular spot dedicated to preserving the cooking traditions of the American South.

 Check out queer-owned businesses like Uncommon Coffee Roasters for your morning coffee, Guardian Brewing for house-brewed beers and vegan options, and Coast 236 for a globally inspired, fish-focused dinner menu.

 See what makes the Great Lakes so great